 Many non-governmental businesses, especially retailers, are open on most of these holidays.
 The exceptions are New Year's Day, Christmas Day, and Thanksgiving Day when many businesses are closed.

-- The 3rd Monday in January - Martin Luther King, Jr./Civil Rights Day
+- Third Monday in January: Martin Luther King, Jr./Civil Rights Day

-- The 1st Sunday in August - American Family Day
+- First Sunday in August: American Family Day

-For the holidays above that are shown in bold, if that day falls on a Saturday, the State of Arizona will observe on the previous Friday, and if that day falls on a Sunday the holiday will be observed on the following Monday.
+If a holiday shown in bold above falls on a Saturday, the State of Arizona observes the holiday on the previous Friday.
+If one of those shown in bold falls on a Sunday, the holiday is observed on the following Monday.